Security-Onion-Solutions/securityonion-docs/zeek.rst

 Zeek also provides other logs by default and you can read more about them at https://docs.zeek.org/en/latest/script-reference/log-files.html.

 In addition to Zeek's default logs, we also include protocol analyzers for STUN, TDS, and Wireguard traffic and several different ICS/SCADA protocols.
-By default, these analyzers are enabled and will log to the filesystem.
-For new installations, these logs are automatically ingested into Elasticsearch.
-If you upgrade an existing deployment and would like to ingest these logs, you can enable them via :ref:`so-zeek-logs`.
+These analyzers are enabled by default.

 We also include MITRE BZAR scripts and you can read more about them at https://github.com/mitre-attack/bzar.
 Please note that the MITRE BZAR scripts are disabled by default.
 If you would like to enable them, you can add ``bzar`` to your ``global.sls`` as shown in the Custom Scripts section below.